isabella232/mobile-services.pt-BR/help/xamarin/c-android/methods-android.md

 * **SendQueuedHits**

-   Força a biblioteca a enviar todas as ocorrências na fila offline, independentemente de quantas ocorrências estão na fila no momento.
+   Força a biblioteca a enviar todas as ocorrências na fila offline, independentemente de quantas estejam na fila no momento.

    * Esta é a sintaxe para este método: